Minneapolis police investigator admits to using 'deception' to question, arrest alleged murder accomplice

 Both times two homicide investigators and an FBI agent continued questioning Davis despite her statements.

 Davis, 38, was charged Feb.
 6 with one count of aiding an offender.
-She is the wife of one suspect charged in the case, Cedric Berry, and the sister of another suspect charged in the case, Berry Davis.
+She is the wife of one suspect charged in the case, Cedric Berry, and the sister of another suspect, Berry Davis.

-Authorities allege that because of an unspecified rift between Baugh’s boyfriend and another man, several suspects plotted to lure Baugh, a Realtor, to a fake home showing in Maple Grove where she was kidnapped.
+Authorities allege that because of an unspecified rift between Baugh's boyfriend and another man, several suspects plotted to lure Baugh, a real estate agent, to a fake home-showing in Maple Grove, where she was kidnapped.
 She was fatally shot hours later in a north Minneapolis alley after her boyfriend, Jon Mitchell-Momoh, was shot and wounded in her north Minneapolis home with their young daughters present.

 Under questioning by Assistant Hennepin County Attorney Paige Starkey, the two Minneapolis police sergeants who interviewed Davis, Marcus Benner and Mark Suchta, said she was not a suspect during the first interview and was free to leave at any point.
 She also continued to talk after voicing objections, Suchta said.